Mazda is developing multiple practical solutions to the issues facing the automobile industry.

 - Mazda vehicles that are compatible with E10 (gasoline mixed with 10% ethanol) are sold in North America and Europe.

-- CX-5 models equipped with a SKYACTIV-D 2.2 clean diesel engine that is compatible with B5 (diesel mixed with 5% biodiesel fuel) became available in Japan in FY March 2012.
+- In Japan, models equipped with a SKYACTIV-D 2.2 clean diesel engine compatible with B5 (diesel mixed with 5% biodiesel fuel) became available in FY March 2012 for the CX-5, in FY March 2013 for the new Atenza, and in FY March 2014 for the new Axela